Vergil34/ButtonBox/README.md

 # ButtonBox
 Hack Club Blueprint Starter Project.
-This is my first time really working in depth with making a pcb or CADing something to actually make it in real life, so it was definitely a fun experience.
+This is my first time working in-depth with creating a PCB or CADing something to actually bring it to life, so it was definitely a fun experience.
 I plan to use this as a small button box for sim racing, but it can probably be easily reprogrammed to be a regular macro pad.

 ## Features:
 - 3D printed case.
 I did something pretty simple since I'm new to cadding